 School-Based Programming for Suicide Prevention

-Many school-based programs use peer leaders in schools.
-Peer leaders can help identify students who may have suicidal ideation (suicidal thoughts) and bridge the gap between students and adults.
-Such programs have found these peer leaders to be more connected with adults and are more likely to refer a suicidal friend to an adult, which could ultimately save a life.
+- Sources of Strength is based on the premise that youth are more likely to tell a peer than an adult that they are suicidal.
+Sources of Strength uses peer leaders to help identify students who may have suicidal thoughts and bridge the gap between students and adults.
+Research on this program found that trained peer leaders help strengthen positive behaviors in a social network, are more connected with adults, and are more likely to refer a suicidal friend to an adult, all of which could ultimately save a life.

 Program Clearinghouse Examples